We study brain aging—and the critical windows for change.

 Organization of functional brain networks measured using resting-state fMRI.

-Brain Development across the Adult Lifespan
+Brain Network Changes Across the Adult Lifespan

 For representative publications see: